Connect with others who understand.

 A pneumonectomy is an effective way to remove lung cancer and the affected lung tissue.
 As long as the cancer has not spread to nearby lymph nodes or the other lung, a pneumonectomy can put a person into remission and improve their life expectancy.

-In cases of cancer that keeps coming back, a pneumonectomy can offer the best chance at survival.
-Researchers with one study found that the five-year survival rate of 28 people who had a pneumonectomy to treat recurrent NSCLC was 43.1 percent.
+In cases of cancer that keeps coming back, a pneumonectomy can offer the best chance of survival.
+A study from the Journal of Thoracic Disease found that the five-year survival rate of 28 people who had a pneumonectomy to treat recurrent NSCLC was 43.1 percent.
+This means after five years, 43.1 percent of study participants who underwent the procedure were still alive.

-Although removing the entire affected lung offers the best chance for treating lung cancer, it is still possible that the disease will come back.
-Fortunately, several other effective treatment options are available, which can improve outlook and life expectancy.
+Although lung removal may offer the best chance for treating lung cancer in some cases, it’s still possible that the disease will come back.
+Fortunately, several other effective treatment options are available, which may improve quality of life and long-term survival.

 Talk With Others Who Understand